TIBCOSoftware/js-docker/README.md

 - `resources\` - directory where you put your JasperReports Server zip file copied into the image at build time
 - `scripts\` - entrypoints for image
   - `entrypoint.sh` - Base runtime configuration for a JasperReports Server container.
 Referred to by `Dockerfile` and `Dockerfile-exploded`.
-  - `entrypoint-aws.sh` - Loads config and license from S3 before starting JasperReports Server.Referred to by `Dockerfile-s3-config`
+  - `entrypoint-aws.sh` - Loads config and license from S3 before starting JasperReports Server.
+Referred to by `Dockerfile-s3-config`
 - `kubernetes\` - directory of JasperReports Server Kubernetes configuration
   - `README.md` - JasperReports Server Kubernetes documentation
 - `options\` - directory of optional configurations and customizations for JasperReports Server containers